zeuspar13/horror-content-generator/README.md

 ### 1.6 – Execute Full Workflow

 - Click **Execute Workflow** in n8n.
 - If each step returns a successful response (Story, Image, Voice, Video), you have completed Phase 1.

 ---

 ## Phase 2: Add Whisper-based Subtitles

 > **Important**: Only begin Phase 2 once Phase 1 is fully working.

 ### 2.1 – Create a Git Branch & Update Dependencies

-1. In your local project folder:
+1. In your local project folder, open a terminal and run:
    ```bash
    git checkout -b subtitle/whisper-timing